-I am the Dartmouth Professor in Economics at
+I hold the Dartmouth Professorship in Economics at

 Dartmouth College.
-I'm also a Research Associate at the
+I'm a Research Associate at the

 NBER and a Research Fellow at

-IZA.
-I hold a Master's degree in econometrics from Erasmus University Rotterdam
+IZA, and I serve as the editor of the American Economic Journal: Economic Policy.
+I have a Master's degree in econometrics from Erasmus University Rotterdam

 and a PhD in economics from Harvard University.
 My research seeks to understand what drives the demand for redistribution and social insurance and how the implementation of redistribution and social insurance programs can be improved.
 Many of my papers highlight the important role of social effects in economic behavior.
 Much of my more recent research explores the role of cognitive limitations on demand for and design of social insurance programs.